 He sent us upstairs to see the their permanent museum.
 He pointed out the crazy angles in the stairs and the aluminum hand rail.

 In the museum, we spotted a copper panel, like the greenish ones on the exterior.
-It was crazy to see the bright copper as it was, before being treated to hurry the weathering effect.
+It was crazy to see the bright copper as it looked, before being treated to hurry the weathering effect.

 What a treat to have this complimentary museum all to ourselves.
 Both of us loved the P-Tower model.
 Don studied it like an engineer.
-I looked at it with my dollhouse-maker eyes.
+I looked at it with my dollhouse-maker-eyes.
 I love miniature things and how they're made.

 Originally, most of floors in Price Tower were used for office space.
 I wonder what kinds of things cluttered that particular desk, 60 years ago?